saphaluli/PO4-Project-BioMOBS/README.md

 ![Figure 1 (14)](https://github.com/driesheylen123/BioMOBS/assets/91141212/4376813c-9e44-499e-b756-674bb375116f)

 Users can find example data to load the applications in the data folder of this repository https://github.com/driesheylen123/BioMOBS/tree/master/data.
+All data is synthetically generated for demonstration purposes and does not represent real individuals.
 In order to apply the workflow upon their own data users can easily format their data at (https://biomobs.shinyapps.io/shiny/).
 Test data for a fast try-out of the formatting process is also available there.
 ## Running the app locally
 This project is developped in the JavaScript framework [Svelte](https://svelte.dev).
 To run this application locally, clone the repository to a directory on your computer. *Note that you will need to have [Node.js](https://nodejs.org) installed.*